yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/configure-yugabyte-platform/set-up-alerts-health-check.md

 ## Define alert destinations

+When an alert is triggered, alert data is sent to a specific alert destination that consists of one or more channels.
 You can define a new destination for your alerts, view details of an existing destination, edit or delete an existing destination as follows:

 - Navigate to **Alert Configurations > Alert Destinations**, as per the following illustration: <br><br>